 Yosemite Lodge (now Yosemite Valley Lodge) is also where you can catch bus tours, attend evening programs in their amphitheater - and they also have a great restaurant.
 You'll find more info about them, see reviews and check prices for the Yosemite (Valley) Lodge at Tripadvisor.

-Getting Around Yosemite Valley
+Getting Around the Valley

 Only one loop road runs through Yosemite Valley.
 It's called Southside Drive on the way in and Northside Drive on the way out.
 It's all one-way with only two places to connect between them.
 If you're driving around it's well worth your time to look at a map and see where your stops are.
 Otherwise, you might start to feel like Chevy Chase in that classic film scene, going in endless circles.
-See where the sights are on the Yosemite Valley Map.

 During the busy season, it's much easier to get around the busy end of Yosemite Valley on one of the shuttle buses that loop from Yosemite Village through the campgrounds and to both of the hotels.

 Outside of that area, you can enjoy looking around without worrying about traffic and get some great insight into the park at the same time by taking a guided tour.
 A variety of them are offered and in summer, you can travel in an open-air tram.
-Check out what they offer and find out how to reserve a spot at the Yosemite Park website.